swcarpentry/DEPRECATED-bc/shell/Readme.md

     rm /tmp/all_data_backup

-The `mkdir` command is used to create a directory.
+The `mkdir` command is used to make a directory.
 Just enter `mkdir` followed by a space, then the directory name.

 * * * *